 All students are required to take harmony courses, but entering students are placed into one of the four harmony courses based on the proficiencies, skills, and knowledge they demonstrate on the Entering Student Proficiency Assessment (ESPA).

-9. The student will be able to compose an original melody and accompanying chord progressions in a variety of popular styles.
+- Compose an original melody and accompanying chord progressions in a variety of popular styles.